mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   The pair turned around to find Pomri, on her own saffa, holding a titanium sword to the maman's neck.

-  "Looks like you've made some friends," she said.
+  "Looks like you've made some friends," she addressed Melna.

   The maman tugged on the man's arm and they dashed away from the station as fast as they could.